PONDER THE SCRIPTURES.COM

 Anyway, as I contemplate the frequent complaining about the Psalmist’s frequent stresses, troubles, and turmoils, I can’t help reflect upon the LDS Hymnal.
 Perhaps we do not actually hear or feel the words we sing (a sad commentary, if true), for the hymnal is jam packed with confession/ complaint about innumerable stresses, troubles, and turmoil, often, just like the Psalms, accompanied by confessions of trust in God.

 I could fill pages listing the confessions/ complaints that we make in our worship services week after week as we sing from the hymnal.
 The neediness we express through our hymns is extensive and intense.
-Here is but a sampling.
+Here is a sampling.

 Through the hymns, we confess/ complain about “days of trouble and gloom,” “days of mortal strife;” the “darkness of the world, “ the “dark world of strife,” the “weary world,” “the awful gloom,” “mists of darkness,” “clouds of darkness,” “misty vapors,” “nature’s universal blackness,” “seasons of distress and grief,” the “world of toil and strife,” “worldwide commotion,” “a world of care,” “the storm of life,” “life’s tempestuous sea,” and “treacherous shoal,” “billows of despair,” “life’s perils,” “the shackles of the earth,” “deathly danger.”
 We confess and complain about our “toilsome way,” “our anxious load,” our “burdens,” our “grief distressing,” our “accents of sorrow and mourning,” our “anguish,” our “outward ills,” our “broken heart,” our “wounded heart,” our “sad and troubled heart,” our “timid heart,” our “aching heart,” our “bitter tears,” our “tearful eyes,” our “fainting soul,” our “erring soul,” our “sinking soul,” our “helpless soul,” the “surges of our soul,” “our defenseless head,” our “dying faith,” our “painful tribulation” our “deep’ning trials,” our “battle with temptation,” our “earth stains,” our “inward foes.”